SuperOfficeDocs/superoffice-docs/docs/database/tables/refcounts.md

 ---
-uid: table-refcounts
+uid: table-RefCounts
-title: refcounts table
+title: RefCounts table
 description: Number counter for all tables that generate numbers, e.g. templates, contacts...
 This table is used for the number allocation system and should not be confused with sequence, used for allocating internal ID&apos;s.
 This table is replicated during generation of satellites and during local update for travellers, using special logic.
 By default it contains rows for the SuperOffice standard counters, including one row for each DocTemplate record.
 It is permissible to add new rows to this table, and such records are maintainable through the Maintenance client.
 Changing the contents of the standard records is not recommended. so.generated: true
 keywords:
   - "database"
   - "RefCounts"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# refcounts Table (171)
+# RefCounts Table (171)

 ## Fields